-Vinyl flooring is durable, affordable and a great looking option for heavy use areas.
+Vinyl flooring, also branded as luxury vinyl flooring or LVP flooring, is durable, affordable and a great looking option for heavy use areas.
 It’s comfortable to walk or stand on and resists wear, making it the perfect flooring for families with kids and pets.
 When it comes to the vinyl flooring vs laminate debate, vinyl is the choice for superior moisture resistance and can be used in more areas.
 Vinyl flooring can also be installed over existing wood, concrete or tile flooring, making it an easy addition to any renovation or space.
-We’ll help you choose the right product for your vinyl flooring installation project.
+We’ll help you choose the best vinyl flooring for your installation project.

 Types of Vinyl Flooring

 Vinyl flooring comes in various sizes and designs and can be used in any room in your home.
 From the ease of peel-and-stick vinyl flooring to the cool look of vinyl plank flooring we’ll show you some of the differences to help you choose the best type of vinyl flooring for your space.

 Vinyl plank flooring is a popular flooring option that provides the appearance of hardwood flooring with added benefits.
 It is constructed using several layers, including a vinyl backing, a core layer for stability, a printed design layer that replicates the look of wood, and a wear layer for durability and scratch resistance.
 Vinyl plank flooring comes in a wide variety of styles, colours, and textures, allowing you to choose the perfect look for your space.

 It is durable and water-resistant, making it suitable for high-traffic areas and moisture-prone rooms, such as kitchens, bathrooms, and basements.
 Additionally, vinyl plank flooring is more affordable than real hardwood flooring, making it a cost-effective option for budget-conscious consumers.